-I’ve seen squat challenges like this floating around online for ages, and have always had one burning question: “Do squat challenges work?”
-I decided to try it and find out if 50 squats a day would build strength or give me any visible results.
+I decided to try it and find out if 50 squats a day would build strength, give me any visible results, or a cognitive booster shot.
 But first (ha), I got some answers about how to do it properly.

 The first to know: Will 50 squats a day for a month *actually* do anything?

 First, I have to note: I also walk eight to 10 kilometres on most days.
 So my legs are getting a workout.
 But squats are a good starting point to begin challenging the lower body.
 But will I see any physical changes?